piyush-jaloniya/Cyber-Essentials/README.md

 ### Prerequisites
 - Python 3.10+
-- Some checks require elevated privileges (Administrator on Windows, sudo on Linux/macOS) for higher fidelity results.
+- Some checks require elevated privileges (Administrator on Windows, sudo on Linux/macOS) for higher fidelity results
+- The scanner will automatically prompt for admin elevation on Windows when needed

 ### Install
 ```bash